-During the week, I respond to e-mails in a 24 h period max.
+During the week, I respond to e-mails in 24 hours max.
 Please resend if you haven't heard from me in one day (excluding weekends).
-Be sure to include MKT

-310 - Section 1 in the Subject.
+Be sure to include MKT 320 in the Subject.

 BUSINESS PROGRAM LEARNING GOALS

 A. Critical Thinking